Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Conclusion

-From the viewpoint of qualitative dynamical systems theory, there is nothing special in the emergence of such equilibrium points.
+From the viewpoint of qualitative dynamical systems theory, the emergence of new equilibrium points can be explained as follows.
 Indeed, the fixed point of the reduced system is simultaneously a critical point of the Hamiltonian.
 As can be seen from Figs. \ref{fig8}b and \ref{fig9}b, the symmetric circular orbits change their type if the coefficient of the characteristic polynomial $B$ changes its sign.
 This is accompanied by a change of the Morse index of the critical point.
 As a rule, such a change of the index is accompanied by the emergence of new equilibrium points and helps in finding them (for details, see, e.g., Ref. \cite{BolsinovConleyIndex}).
-To all appearances, according to the results of Ref. \cite{Suzuki1997}, such a situation also arises for symmetric circular orbits in a Kerr metric.
+Based on the results of Ref. \cite{Suzuki1997}, it appears that such a situation also arises for symmetric circular orbits in a Kerr metric.
 However, the analysis of the Kerr metric is made difficult by the fact that, for this metric, the additional Carter integral \cite{Geoffrey2022} is not generalized and the problem reduces to an analysis of a Hamiltonian system with three degrees of freedom.
 Therefore, the search for asymmetric circular orbits of a rotating test body for the Kerr metric is an interesting problem in its own right.

 In addition, this paper presents a Poincar\'{e} map constructed by numerically solving the reduced system.
 Interestingly, this map exhibits two types of pitchfork bifurcations: supercritical and subcritical.
 As a result, five fixed points arise in the Poincar\'{e} map.
-Additionally, separatrices are constructed for unstable fixed points which intersect each other transversally.
+Additionally, asymptotic manifolds are constructed for unstable fixed points which intersect each other transversally.
 This confirms the assumption made in Ref. \cite{Suzuki1997} that the observed chaos is due to a ``heteroclinic tangle''.

-We note that, according to Fig. \ref{fig9}b, a change of the type of singular point from center-center to focus-focus is observed for the equilibrium points $\mathcal{N}_1^\pm$.
-As a rule, such a bifurcation is called the {\it Hamiltonian Hopf bifurcation} \cite{Meer1985}, and this bifurcation may give rise to a periodic solution.
-It would be interesting to address this question for such a system, for example, using a Poincar\'{e} map.
+\bmhead{Acknowledgements} The author extends appreciation to I.S.
+Mamaev for discussing the topics covered in this paper and to the anonymous referees for their constructive criticisms, which have helped improve the original version of the manuscript.
+This work was carried out within the framework of the state assignment of the Ministry of Science and Higher Education of Russia (FEWS-2024-0007).